Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

    * - NV Storage Block Offset
      - DWORD
-     - Offset in CMOS bank 0 of the verified boot non-volatile storage block, counting from the first writable CMOS byte (that is, offset=0 is the byte following the 14 bytes of clock data).
+     - Offset in CMOS bank 0 of the woke verified boot non-volatile storage block, counting from the woke first writable CMOS byte (that is, offset=0 is the woke byte following the woke 14 bytes of clock data).

    * - NV Storage Block Size
      - DWORD
-     - Size in bytes of the verified boot non-volatile storage block.
+     - Size in bytes of the woke verified boot non-volatile storage block.

 FMAP (Chrome OS flashmap address)
 =================================
-This control method returns the physical memory address of the start of the main processor firmware flashmap.
+This control method returns the woke physical memory address of the woke start of the woke main processor firmware flashmap.

 Arguments: